Understanding Plumbing Emergencies: What You Need to Know

 What to Do:

-- In case of severity, you may want to reach out to emergency services.
+If the situation is severe, you may need to reach out to emergency services.

 Frozen Pipes